Parakoopa/riptide-magento2-performance/README.md

 ``riptide-proxy-url`` is the base URL of the Riptide proxy.

-Run ``run_no_riptide.sh hostname-of-shop database-host database-name database-port database-user database-password redis-host varnish-host`` to install and run the tests against a local PHP & Nginx/Apache setup without Riptide or containers.
+Run ``run_no_riptide.sh hostname-of-shop database-host database-name database-port database-user database-password redis-host varnish-host`` to install and run the tests against a local PHP & Nginx/Apache setup without Riptide.
 The database that will be tested against must exist and be empty.
 Configure your local web-server to serve Magento from the ``src`` directory in this project.
 This "no Riptide" script will pause and wait for input, before trying to access the shop via HTTP for the first time, so you can make sure your setup is correct.
 This does not use Varnish.

 The scripts have to be run from this directory.